edgelesssys/privatemode-vscode/marketplace-readme.md

 [Privatemode](https://www.privatemode.ai) is the first AI service with true end-to-end confidential computing.
 It encrypts your data before it leaves your device and keeps it protected even during AI processing.
-Its advanced design, among others, ensure the following:
+Its advanced design, among others, ensures the following:

 - Your code, prompts, and responses are never visible to us or the infrastructure provider.
 - Your data can't and won't be used for training.
 - Verifiable privacy and integrity through hardware-based remote attestation.

-With Privatemode, you can confidently use state-of-the-art open-source models like **gpt-oss-120b** and **Qwen3-Coder** for coding, content generation, and analysis — without compromising security.
+With Privatemode, you can confidentially use state-of-the-art open-source models like **gpt-oss-120b** and **Qwen3-Coder** for coding, content generation, and analysis — without compromising security.

 Privatemode is hosted in the EU and developed by [Edgeless Systems](https://www.edgeless.systems/).